Cape May County Women's Commission

 - To study the needs, problems, capabilities, interests, and concerns of Cape May County women and girls

-The ultimate goal of the county commission is to enhance the quality of life and position of the women and girls in Cape May County.
+The ultimate goal of the Women's Commission is to enhance the quality of life and position of the women and girls in Cape May County.

-Who We Are The Cape May County Board of Chosen Freeholders created the Advisory Commission on the Status of Women on December 11, 1984.
-In 2016, the Commission was renamed Cape May County's Women's Advisory Commission.
+Who We Are The Cape May County Commissioners (formerly Board of Chosen Freeholders) created the Women's Commission on December 11, 1984.
+In 2016, the Commission was renamed Cape May County Women's Advisory Commission and in 2020 the Commission was again renamed the Cape May County Women's Commission.

-Currently, Cape May County Freeholder E. Marie Hayes serves as liaison to the commission.
+Currently, County Commissioner E. Marie Hayes serves as liaison to the commission.
 The members of the commission represent various segments of the county's population.

 How You Can Participate